-The Associate of Applied Science in paralegal prepares you for entry into the paralegal field.
+The Associate of Applied Science in paralegal prepares you for entry into the paralegal field or to transfer into a 4 year degree.
 Emphasis is placed on practical skills such as interviewing, research and document drafting.

 Meet minimum assessment scores or prerequisites required for general education courses in the program.